 How Do I Know If I Have Postpartum Depression?

 Despite the fact that postpartum depression has long been known, many experts believe it is not being properly diagnosed.
 As knowledge about postpartum depression grows, more health care providers are looking for risk factors in their patients as early as their first prenatal care visit.
 If a woman is at risk, her health care provider can evaluate her moods throughout the pregnancy.
 After a woman gives birth, she and those close to her should watch for signs and symptoms of depression.
 Her health care provider should look for such signs at her six-week postpartum visit, as well.

 If you experience the symptoms of postpartum depression, your health care provider will evaluate the severity of your symptoms, including asking about whether you have thoughts harming yourself or your baby.
-Your health care provider will also ask about symptoms to determine whether you are suffering from postpartum depression or another condition.
+Your health care provider will also ask about other mood-related symptoms to determine whether you are suffering from postpartum depression or another condition, such as bipolar disorder or postpartum psychosis..
 Your thyroid levels also may be checked to make sure it is functioning normally.
 Hypothyroidism can cause the same symptoms as postpartum depression.

 What Are the Treatments for Postpartum Depression?